Siphon880gh/devbrain/languages-older/php - Wordpress Development & Troubleshooting/Wordpress not letting you install or delete plugins.md

 ```

 Check that FTP is enabled in your php.ini file.

 The allow_url_fopen setting needs to be set to On.

+Don't know where the php.ini file is?
 Get the php.ini file with either:
 ```
 php -i | grep 'Loaded Configuration File'
 ```